 The following reports are available for download:

-- Monitoring: Monitor the implementation of legislation addressed by the Senate Committee on State Affairs, 85th Legislature, Regular Session, and make recommendations for any legislation needed to improve, enhance, and/or complete implementation.
-Specifically, monitor the following:
+- Monitoring: Monitor the implementation of legislation addressed by the Senate Committee on State Affairs passed by the 86th Legislature, as well as relevant agencies and programs under the committee's jurisdiction.
+Specifically, make recommendations for any legislation needed to improve, enhance, or complete implementation of the following: